Unitarian Universalist Church of the Restoration

 Please Hang up Your Coats

-Do not leave your coats on the chairs in the Fellowship Hall or the pews in the Library.
+Do not leave your coats on the chairs in the Fellowship Hall.
 They take up valuable space that we need for seating during Coffee Hour.
 Please hang your coats on the rack in the hallway just outside the Fellowship Hall so that everyone can sit comfortably.

 Back to Top of Page